RV and motorhome toll guide

 How the Turnpike classifies your RV

-Ohio uses axles and height; it does not care about the RV industry's Class A / B / C naming.
-The relevant inputs are:
+Ohio uses height over the first two axles (the 7'6" threshold) plus total axle count; it does not care about the RV industry's Class A / B / C naming.
+For RVs over 7'6" tall, the toll class simply equals the axle count:

 - Two axles, under 7'6" tall: Class 1.
 Some small Class B campervans (Mercedes Metris-based, low-roof ProMaster) qualify if they retain stock roof height.
 Rare in practice.

-- Two axles, over 7'6" tall: Class 2.
+- Two axles, 7'6" or taller: Class 2.
 The vast majority of motorhomes land here regardless of length.
 A 24-foot Sprinter conversion and a 40-foot Newmar diesel pusher are both Class 2 if neither tows.

-- Four axles total: Class 4.
+- Four axles total (tall): Class 4.
 Most common toad configuration: a two-axle motorhome flat-towing a two-axle car or SUV.
 Also a motorhome with a two-axle utility trailer.

 Cost by route, Class 2 motorhome (no toad)